NoSpaceAvailable/HackTheBox-Cyber-Apocalypse-CTF-2024/LockTalk.md

 - I have a JWT token now.
 I put it in an online decoder, and receive this:
   ![image](https://github.com/NoSpaceAvailable/HackTheBox-Cyber-Apocalypse-CTF-2024/assets/143888307/ce289f92-60ee-4d39-b48f-e2cd6e490a02)

-- We can see that there is a guest role asssigned to this token, so the goal is change it to admin role.
+- We can see that there is a guest role assigned to this token, so the goal is change it to admin role.
 - The backend also use a module called *python-jwt*:
 *requirements.txt*:
   ```
   uwsgi
   Flask